-The 10 SUS questions are the following:
+The ten SUS questions are the following:

 The reliability of the SUS score has been evaluated over the years by many researchers and has been found to be on par with much more complex and costly methods.
 A further advantage is that a relatively small sample of users is enough to give a pretty good estimation.

-In particular, it has been measured that the SUS score is divided by 10, it roughly matches the Net PromoterSscore, which is an 11-point scale (0-10) that shows the LTR, i.e., how likely it is for the user to recommend the website or app to others.
-So if your website has a SUS score over 80, there is a good chance that the site will be recommended, while if it has SUS score under 70, it may get negative reviews or comments.
+In particular, it has been measured that when the SUS score is divided by 10, it roughly matches the Net PromoterSscore, which is an 11-point scale (0-10) that shows the LTR, i.e., how likely it is for the user to recommend the website or app to others.
+So if your website has an SUS score over 80, there is a good chance that the site will be recommended, while if it has an SUS score under 70, it may get negative reviews or comments.

-An advantage of measuring SUS is that we can monitor how it evolves over time.
+One advantage of measuring SUS is that we can monitor how it evolves over time.
 In this way, we can see if our actions (redesign, changes, new features) or even our non-actions (age, competition) affect the perceived usability of our site.

 So, since the SUS score measures usability, it makes sense to try to increase the SUS of your website in order to get the best rankings on Google.

 Usability testing is one of the most cost-effective investments you can make.
-According to a Norman Nielsen Group study, investing 10% of your website's development budget in usability testing yields an 83% increase in conversion rates!
+According to a Nielsen Norman Group study, investing 10% of your website's development budget in usability testing yields an 83% increase in conversion rates!

 Contact us to help set up your usability testing plan.